platformsh/platformsh-docs/sites/upsun/src/get-started/here/setup.md

 {{% guides/requirements %}}

 {{% note theme="info" title="Trials" %}}
-When you create your first organization on Upsun, you are also activating your trial for that organization.
+When you create your first organization on {{% vendor/name %}}, you are also activating your trial for that organization.
 Get [more information on trials](/glossary#trial).
 {{% /note %}}

 ## Initialize your Git repository

-A Git repository is required for Upsun projects.
+A Git repository is required for {{% vendor/name %}} projects.
 If you haven't already done so, initialize a Git repository for your codebase, and commit your files:

 ```bash {location="Terminal"}